jdede/inet-showcases/docs/wireless/throughput/index.md

 larger as the bitrate increases.

 The following sequence chart excerpt illustrates overhead increasing with bitrate.
-It shows frame exchanges with bitrates of 6, 18, and 54 Mbps, on the same linear timescale.
+It shows frame exchanges for 1000-byte UDP packets, with bitrates of 6, 18, and 54 Mbps, on the same linear timescale.
 One can see how the proportion of data parts shrinks compared to the duration of the frame exchange as bitrates increase.